dsisco11/VanillaExpanded/README.md

 - Planks & Firewood can be cut into sticks using a knife or saw (saw yields more).
 - Linen & Leather bags can be de-crafted back into their crafting components using a knife or shears (shears yield more).
 - Wattle fences/gates can be de-crafted back into sticks and wattle using a knife or saw (saw yields more).
-- Metal tool-heads can be de-crafted back into metal ingots using a chisel.
+- Metal tool-heads can be de-crafted back into metal-bits using a chisel.
-- Metal arrow-heads can be de-crafted back into metal ingots using a chisel.
+- Metal arrow-heads can be de-crafted back into metal-bits using a chisel.

 ## License